 The admission process

-To gain full admittance into the cell and molecular biology program, follow the steps below:
+To gain full admittance into the Cell and Molecular Biology program, please follow the steps below:

-- Declare or change your major or change your major to cell and molecular biology by visiting the Academic Advisement Center, University Hall 109
+- Declare or change your major by visiting the Academic Advisement Center located in University Hall, Room 109

 - Meet with your assigned advisor to discuss admission requirements and to develop a plan of study